Washington Paid Family and Medical Leave: 2026 Employer Obligations and Compliance Guide

 This is one area where employers should involve qualified HR or legal counsel.
 A benefits broker can help coordinate health plan administration and employee communication, but legal determinations about protected leave should be reviewed by the appropriate advisor.

-Can Employers Use a Voluntary Plan Instead of the State PFML Plan?
+Considering a Voluntary Plan Instead of the State’s?

 Yes.
 Washington allows employers to use an approved voluntary plan for family leave, medical leave, or both.
 A voluntary plan is an employer-run paid family or medical leave insurance program that replaces the state plan for covered employees after state approval.